How to Win a PC 191.5(b) Case

 There may be many potential causes of death in an auto accident.
 A person is not automatically guilty just because they were intoxicated and involved in an accident.
 Instead, the prosecutor has the burden of proving that the defendant’s actions were the cause of the death.
 Your attorney can poke holes in those accusations by drawing attention to other potential causes of death, such as lack of safety features and other vehicles that may have been involved.

 There are multiple defenses that might apply to your specific case.
-To learn more about how Spolin Law P.C. can defend you, call us at (310) 424-5816.
+To learn more about how experienced criminal defense attorneys can defend you, contact SPCRC's Recommended Lawyers.

 1. How to Win a PC 191.5(b) Case